thoughtbot/maybe_haskell/book/haskell-basics/data-types.md

 ## Pattern Matching

-To get the individual parts back out again, we use something called [pattern matching][pattern-matching].
+To get the individual parts back out again, we use [pattern matching][pattern-matching].

 ```haskell